-From the deep and disquieted mind of Vietnamese-born poet, Ocean Vuong (b.
-1988) comes a volume of transfiguration, mourning and identity, Night Sky with Exit Wounds.
+From the deep and disquieted mind of Vietnamese-born poet Ocean Vuong (born 14 October, 1988) comes a volume of transfiguration, mourning, and identity: Night Sky With Exit Wounds.

-In three decades Vuong was swept from a rice farm in Vietnam, to a Philippine refugee camp, to a Connecticut family home to within narrow walls of a nail salon where he taught his family English.
+In three decades, Vuong was swept from a rice farm in Vietnam to a Philippine refugee camp, to a Connecticut family home, to within the narrow walls of a nail salon, where he taught his family English.

-In effort to find a semblance of life and continuity of himself, Vuong turns these places—each one unlike the previous—into abstract spaces: thresholds, a breach, underland, oceans and, most of all, sky.1
+In an effort to find a semblance of life and continuity of himself, Vuong turns these places—each one unlike the previous—into abstract spaces: thresholds, a breach, underland, oceans, and, most of all, sky.1

 The sky is a limitless expanse that holds memory yet means something different to each viewer.
-Sky is a space into which Vuong can expand, exist.
-“How I wanted to be that sky,” Vuong writes “To hold every flight and fall at once.”
+The sky is a space into which Vuong can expand, exist.
+“How I wanted to be that sky,” Vuong writes, “to hold every flight and fall at once.”

 Vuong’s poem “Always & Forever” is pressing commentary about things our parents bequeath us.

-& here, sunk in folds of yellowed news-paper, lies the Colt.
-45 – silent and heavy
+& here, sunk in folds of yellowed news

 would make a hole as wide as morning. […]

 A gun.
 To use on others?
 On oneself?
-Vuong doesn’t say, the poem concludes “…the barrel, aimed at the sky, must tighten / around bullet / to make it speak.”
+Vuong doesn’t say.
+The poem concludes: “…the barrel, aimed at the sky, must tighten / around a bullet / to make it speak.”
 It is the sky that holds and heals the exit wounds.

-In “Telemachus,” a poem named after the son of Odysseus who mourned his long-lost father, Vuong acts as a savoir to his father, a witness bearing testimony to his existence.
+In “Telemachus,” a poem named after the son of Odysseus who mourned his long-lost father, Vuong acts as a savior to his father, a witness bearing testimony to his existence.

 Like any good son, I pull my father out